Living & Working

 The list of activities that can be easily granted a permit has been growing in the last years and now contemplates a large list to suit several different projects.

-All the services for obtaining permits can be made online, through the website of the “Portal do Cidadão”.
+All the services for obtaining permits can be made online, through the electronic access channel to the State services called “ePortugal”, which you can access via the following link:

 In this platform it is possible to start permit procedures related with: